Symbolic number, as there can only ever be 21 million Bitcoin in existence. It is not known why Satoshi Nakamoto chose this exact number.

 Replace By Fee.
 This standard allows somebody to increase their transaction fee and replace their transaction in the -> mempool.
 This allows people to set a lower transaction fee for low-priority transactions and increase it later if the fee level remains high, or if the transaction becomes high-priority.

 The event in which you lose everything in cryptocurrency trading.
 Short for ‘wrecked.’
 See also: -> Margin call.

 In honor of its creator, -> Satoshi Nakamoto, the smallest unit of a Bitcoin is called a Satoshi.
 A Satoshi is 1/100 million or 10^-8 Bitcoin.
 Through second layers like the -> Lightning Network, such units can become further divisible into milli-satoshis, or 10^-11 Bitcoin.

 The creator, or creators, of Bitcoin used the pseudonym Satoshi Nakamoto to publish the Bitcoin -> Whitepaper and communicate with collaborators.
 Satoshi was last heard from in December 2010.

 A new transaction type that fixes the -> malleability problem of legacy Bitcoin -> transactions.
-Was implemented as a -> soft fork, but in combination with the lack of a -> blocksize increase became a controversial issue that contributed to -> Bitcoin Cash fork.
+Was implemented as a soft fork, but in combination with the lack of Block Size increase became a controversial issue that contributed to -> Bitcoin Cash fork.

 Between 2011 and 2013 the Silk Road was a popular -> darknet marketplace to trade drugs and contraband.
 It arguably helped Bitcoin reach popularity and demonstrated the utility and resilience of the network.
 Many of the circumstances around the Silk Road’s creation and ultimate takedown by authorities are still not known.
 For his alleged involvement in the Silk Road marketplace, Ross Ulbricht currently serves a life sentence for narcotics trafficking and money laundering.